 As a student, Sarah J. Gilliland, PT, DPT, PhD, saw an unmet need in physical therapy research – education.
 As an assistant professor, she strives to expand physical therapy education research.
-With the support of the Education Section of APTA, the Foundation for Physical Therapy offers scholarships to support people like Gilliland in their work.
+With the support of the Academy of Physical Therapy Education, the Foundation for Physical Therapy offers scholarships to support people like Gilliland in their work.

 For nearly 40 years, the Foundation for Physical Therapy has been creating a pipeline for future researchers and sowing the seeds for researchers to come.
 The Foundation promotes scientifically based and clinically relevant research across a wide range of physical therapy disciplines.
 However, the importance of one discipline in particular has gone unnoticed by Foundation funding applicants — education research.

 In 2007, the Academy of Physical Therapy Education of the American Physical Therapy Association (APTA) set up a Foundation fund to support education research in physical therapy.
 Despite the available support for post-professional doctoral students in this research specialty area, few have applied.

 To promote the significance education research can have on the profession, past Foundation scholarship recipient Sarah J. Gilliland, PT, DPT, PhD, wants to emphasize that “education, like clinical practice, requires ongoing thought and development [and that] knowledge alone does not make one an educator.”